-Where your results aren’t self-explanatory, give an the user something to go on.
-Some simple bench-marking instantly turns an set of calculations onto something that can provoke a reaction – or better still, action.
+Where your results aren’t self-explanatory, give the user something to go on.
+Some simple bench-marking instantly turns a set of calculations into something that can provoke a reaction – or better still, action.

 Sounds obvious, but make sure you’ve got a clear call to action.
 Whether it’s adding an insurance package to your cart, or giving them the option to have an online chat with an expert, think through what you want the next steps to be.
 Strike whilst the iron is hot.

-Why are online calculators so hard to develop?
+Why can online calculators be hard to develop?

 It’s probably safe to say that 99% of companies don’t have the skills required to develop a complicated online calculator in-house end-to-end.
 We’ve spent a long time honing a network of the perfect skills for the job from creative development, to algorithm busting that makes your brain bleed, to designing snazzy sliding scales that work responsively.
 You’re in safe hands.